n-young/db-book/src/chapters/recovery.md

 ## Log Types

-There are five kinds of logs in our database: TABLE logs, EDIT logs, START logs, COMMIT logs, and CHECKPOINT logs.
+There are five kinds of logs in a typical relational: TABLE logs, EDIT logs, START logs, COMMIT logs, and CHECKPOINT logs.

 TABLE logs signify the creation of a table.
 The structure of a TABLE log is `< create tblType table tblName >`, where `tblType` is either `hash` or `btree`, and `tblName` is the name of the table.